xinjie-liu/SafeMPC_ObstacleAvoidance/README.md

 # MPC_final_project
-Final project of course SC42125 Model Predictive Control
+This is final project of course SC42125 Model Predictive Control by Xinjie and Vassil, we designed an MPC approach that can navigate non-holonomic mobile robots in dynamic environments.

+Have fun~~

+### :smirk:
+#### :smirk:
+##### :smirk:

 ## 1. Video

 [our project video can be found here](https://www.youtube.com/watch?v=nYDxWkKvzZ8)

 ## 2. How to run the files:

-1. Make sure you have FORCESPRO installed and in the python PATH (tested on FORCESPRO 5.1.1).
+1. In order to run the files, please make sure you have FORCESPRO installed and in the python PATH (tested on FORCESPRO 5.1.1).

 2. There are multiple simulations you can run: